astrasb/Strongyloides_RNAseq_Browser/UI/README/README_Data_Sv.md

     vi) iL3s removed from the lungs (iL3_lung): 1 biological replicate and two technical replicates
     vii) Young free-living adult females (Young_FLF): 1 biological replicate and two technical replicates
     viii) Free-living adult females (FLF): 1 biological replicate and two technical replicates

 Both batches contain data from free-living females, which thereotically permits batch correction and analysis of all samples.
 However, following limma-based batch correction there were still substantial differences between FLF samples from the two batches.
-We therefore take the conservative approach of treating these two batches separately.

-Thus, we have only included the batch containing multiple biological replicates for all life stages (Batch FLF_PF) in the *Strongyloides* RNA-seq Browser.
+We therefore take the conservative approach of treating these two batches separately and have only included the batch containing multiple biological replicates for all life stages (Batch FLF_PF) in the *Strongyloides* RNA-seq Browser.